×

 What do expats in Dusseldorf appreciate most about the local culture?

 "Expats in Dusseldorf appreciate the city's vibrant cultural scene, with its many museums, galleries, and theatres.
 They also enjoy the city's lively nightlife, with its many bars, clubs, and restaurants.
 The city's friendly locals are also a draw, as they are known for their hospitality and welcoming attitude towards newcomers.
 Additionally, expats appreciate the city's convenient public transportation system, which makes it easy to get around.
-Finally, the city's proximity to other major cities in Germany, such as Cologne and Berlin, makes it an ideal base for exploring the country," wrote a member in Dusseldorf.
+Finally, the city's proximity to other major cities in Germany, such as Cologne and Berlin, makes it an ideal base for exploring the country," remarked one expat living in Dusseldorf, Germany.

 What do expats find most challenging?